NamrataMathur/RHTest/_site/index.md

     1. Type the ownCloud username and password for the user.
       **Note**:  You cannot change the ownCloud username once it is created, which become your users' ownCloud user IDs.
 However, you can edit the user's Full Name and Passwords at any time.
     2. From the Groups drop-down list, select the group to which you want to add the user.
       **Note**: You have the option to add a user to an existing group, or you can also create a new group for this user.
 You can create new groups by clicking the **Groups** drop-down list and click add group.
-Group assignments can be changed at any time.
+You can change the group assignment of users at any time.
     3. Click **Create**.

 ## Using ownCloud

 You can use ownCloud to share files and folders from your computer with other users and synchronize them using your ownCloud server.
 Once you place files in the shared directories on your device, these files are immediately synchronized with the server and with other devices using the ownCloud Desktop Sync Client, Android app, or iOS app.

-ownCloud has client applications for Window, OS X, and Linux desktops, and for Android and iOS devices.
+ownCloud has client applications for Window, OS X, and Linux desktops, and Android and iOS devices.
 You can download the client that you require from the [ownCloud Web site](https://owncloud.com/client/).
 The application for mobile devices is available on Google Play and Apple App Store.

 ### Configuring the ownCloud Desktop or Mobile Client